How Do I Cancel My Business?

 Sole Proprietorship, General Partnership or Tradename

-To cancel an existing Master Business Licence as a Sole Proprietorship, General Partnership or Trade Name in Ontario, a cancellation must be filed with the Province of Ontario.
-If you would like, we can assist you with completing this filing.
+To cancel an existing Master Business Licence, now known as a Business Name Registration, as a Sole Proprietorship, General Partnership or Trade Name in Ontario, a cancellation must be filed with the Province of Ontario.
+If you would like, we can assist you with completing this filing to cancel a business registration.

 cancel a small business